Japanese escort ship Kunashiri

+Japanese Navy Shimushu-class escort ship "Kunashiri", Asahi Bay, Atsuta Island.

 Kunashiri (国後) was one of four s built for the Imperial Japanese Navy during World War II.

 Background and description

 The Japanese called these ships Kaibōkan, "ocean defence ships", (Kai = sea, ocean, Bo = defence, Kan = ship), to denote a multi-purpose vessel.
 They were initially intended for patrol and fishery protection, minesweeping and as convoy escorts.
 The ships measured 77.72 m overall, with a beam of 9.1 m and a draft of 3.05 m.
 They displaced 860 LT at standard load and 1020 LT at deep load.
 The ships had two diesel engines, each driving one propeller shaft, which were rated at a total of 4200 bhp for a speed of 19.7 kn.
 The ships had a range of 8000 nmi at a speed of 16 kn.

 The main armament of the Shimushu class consisted of three Type 3 120 mm guns in single mounts, one superfiring pair aft and one mount forward of the superstructure.
 They were built with four Type 96 25 mm anti-aircraft guns in two twin-gun mounts, but the total was increased to 15 guns by August 1943.
 A dozen depth charges were stowed aboard initially, but this was doubled in May 1942 when their minesweeping gear was removed.
 The anti-submarine weaponry later rose to 60 depth charges with a Type 97 81 mm trench mortar and six depth charge throwers.